Master’s Degree in Nursing

 In addition to the coursework listed above, nurses in master’s degree programs also learn hands-on skills that will help them in their practice.
-As a part of their clinicals, they typically learn and practice the skills they will use in the real world.
+As a part of their clinical studies, they typically learn and practice the skills they will use in the real world.
 For example, prospective nurse anesthetists complete numerous supervised clinical activities, during which they practice administering anesthesia for various surgeries.
 Usually, students will be required to complete a certain number of hours of clinical work as part of the degree requirements.
 Students in master’s programs are also expected to maintain a minimum grade point average in order to continue studies from semester to semester.

-Career Opportunities for Graduates of an Master’s Degree Program in Nursing
+Career Opportunities for Graduates of a Master’s Degree Program in Nursing

 The nursing profession is one of the most popular job fields in the US, and those with advanced nursing degrees are in especially high demand.
-According to the US Bureau of Labor Statistics, APRNs including nurse practitioners, nurse anesthetists, and nurse midwives earned a median wage of $96,460 in 2012.2 The outlook for APRNs is also promising, with advanced practice registered nurse jobs expected to increase by 31% through 2022, significantly faster than other occupations, and over 10% faster than RN jobs.2,3 This increased demand is due to health legislation, an increased emphasis on preventative healthcare, and the aging (and subsequent need for care) of the baby-boomer generation.
-APRNs who are willing to work in medically underserved areas (like inner-city and rural areas) will have an advantage in the job market.
+According to the Bureau of Labor Statistics, APRNs – including nurse practitioners, nurse anesthetists, and nurse midwives – earned a median wage of $107,460 in 2016.2 The outlook for APRNs is also promising, with advanced practice registered nurse jobs expected to increase by 31% through 2024, significantly faster than other occupations, and over 20% faster than RN jobs.2,3 This increased demand is due to health legislation, an increased emphasis on preventative healthcare, and the aging (and subsequent need for care) of the baby-boomer generation.
+APRNs who are willing to work in medically underserved areas (like inner-city and rural areas) may have an advantage in the job market.

 American Association of Nurse Practitioners (AANP) – The AANP exists for nurse practitioners to find information about continuing education, professional services, advocacy, and expertise.